 97 PHAs and Project Owners should note that while in most cases, there is no rent differential between the tenant paid rent in a public housing unit and in an HCV, there are some situations (such as flat rent households) where a difference does exist.
-Rental assistance payments under the URA are required if there is a difference between these two amounts.
+Rental assistance payments under the URA are required if there is a difference between these subject to URA requirements and that the resident is moving notwithstanding the guidance in the GIN or other relocation guidance from the PHA.